 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Confused as to whether you should tough it out or call your doctor?
-Gastroenterologist Jean-Paul Achkar, MD, offers some advice.
-He recommends you see a doctor if:
+Gastroenterologist Benjamin Click, MD, offers some advice and gives four reasons to go see your doctor.

 There isn’t one “Crohn’s diet,” which can make figuring out what you should eat frustrating.
 The goal is a balanced diet, but try to avoid or minimize foods that seem to cause gastrointestinal symptoms.
-These foods will vary for different people.
+These foods will vary for different people and isn’t a one-size-fits-all.
 For example, if you have known intestinal narrowings, you should maintain a low-residue diet.

-Talk to your doctor to double-check that your diet keeps you hydrated and meets your vitamin and mineral needs.
-Crohn’s patients often require certain supplements, such as vitamin D, calcium or folate.
+If you do have a flare-up, the Crohn’s & Colitis Foundation recommends talking to your doctor about dietary approaches to consider.
+Your doctor will double-check that your diet keeps you hydrated and meets your vitamin and mineral needs.
+Crohn’s patients often require certain supplements, such as vitamin D, vitamin B12, iron, calcium or folate.

 If you are experiencing a flare-up that is out of control, ask for help.
-Flare-ups can be caused by infection, not taking medicine as directed, or they can simply be part of the disease course, explains Dr. Achkar.
+Flare-ups can be caused by infection, smoking, stress, not taking medicine as directed, or they can simply be part of the disease course.

-“There’s no reason to suffer,” he says.
-“Many new medications for Crohn’s are available, with more being tested every day.”
+“There’s no reason to suffer,” says Dr. Click.
+“Many new medications for Crohn’s are available with more being tested every day.”

-If you haven’t seen your gastroenterologist in more than a year, pick up the phone to schedule an appointment.
-Even if you’re feeling fine, it’s wise to have yearly contact with your gastroenterologist to talk about any changes, find out whether you need lab work, or get answers to questions or concerns about the future.
+If you haven’t seen your gastroenterologist in more than a year, it’s time to schedule an appointment.
+Even if you’re feeling fine, it’s wise to have yearly contact with your gastroenterologist to talk about any changes, disease monitoring, find out whether you need lab work, or get answers to questions or concerns about the future.

 Crohn’s is chronic.
-If you have Crohn’s, your best bet is to find a doctor you like and one who shares your treatment goals, and work closely with him or her.
+If you have Crohn’s, your best bet is to find a doctor you like and one who shares your treatment goals.
+That way, it’ll be easier to work closely with them.